a-maffei/backend-askalocal/README.md

 Have you ever moved to a country where you don't speak the local language?
 If so, you might be familiar with the mix of confusion, frustration, and terror that comes with not being able to understand (and be understood by) those around you.

-Ask A Local is the app I wish I had available when I moved to Berlin and spoke zero German, so one could say I embodied the user persona for this project.
+Ask A Local is the app I wish I had available when I moved to Berlin and spoke no German.
+One could say I embody the user persona for this product.

 ## Tech Stack